Textile: Technical textiles

 Technical textile is a branch of textile that focuses on the protection, safety and other functional performance attributes of textiles, unlike domestic textiles, where the primary focus is aesthetics and comfort.
 A technician wearing an explosive ordnance disposal (EOD) suit.

 Nonwoven geotextile bags are much more robust than woven bags of the same thickness.

 Textiles produced for industrial purposes, and designed and chosen for technical characteristics beyond their appearance, are commonly referred to as technical textiles.
 Technical textiles include textile structures for automotive applications, medical textiles (such as implants), geotextile (used for reinforcement of embankments), agrotextiles (textiles for crop protection), and protective clothing (such as clothing resistant to heat, radiation, or molten metals, and clothing resistant to puncture (for example, stab-resistant or bulletproof clothing)).

 In the workplace, textiles can be used in industrial and scientific processes such as filtering.
 Miscellaneous uses include flags, backpacks, tents, nets, cleaning rags, and transportation devices such as balloons, kites, sails, and parachutes; textiles are also used to provide strengthening in composite materials such as fibreglass and industrial geotextiles.

 Due to the often highly technical and legal requirements of these products, these textiles are typically tested to ensure they meet stringent performance requirements.
 Other forms of technical textiles may be produced to experiment with their scientific qualities and to explore the possible benefits they may have in the future.
 For example, threads coated with zinc oxide nanowires, when woven into fabric, have been shown capable of "self-powering nanosystems", using vibrations created by everyday actions like wind or body movements to generate energy.

+Smart textiles

+Smart textiles are fabrics incorporating sensing, communication, or responsive functions, such as wearable health monitoring garments,temperature-regulating fabrics, conductive textiles, and textile-based sensors.This could potentially be applied in fields such as healthcare, sports monitoring, military equipment, and fashion technology.
+However, the unique composition and embedded electronic elements of these e-textiles present significant challenges in end-of-life management, particularly in recycling and sustainable design.

 Significance

-Textiles are all around us.
-The textile is a component of basic needs like food and shelter.
-Textiles are everywhere in our lives, from bath towels to space suits.
-Textiles help humans by comforting, protecting, and extending their lives.
-Textiles meet our clothing needs, keeping us warm in the winter and cool in the summer.
+Textiles are component of basic needs like food and shelter.
+Textiles meet clothing needs, keeping people warm in the winter and cool in the summer.
 There are several applications for textiles, such as medical textiles, intelligent textiles, and automotive textiles.
-All of them contribute to the well-being of humans.